-The key objectives for 2018/19 are to continue to improve the quality of the Trust's provision, to grow the Rise School's roll and to develop the sixth form provision which is required from 2018/19.
+The key objectives for 2019/20 are to continue to improve the quality of the Trust's provision, to grow the Rise School's roll and to ensure a successful first year of sixth form provision.

+Ambitious about Autism has applied to become an Academy Sponsor, and if successful this will give the Trust the opportunity to grow through either developing proposals for new free schools or for taking on the management of existing schools.
 The Trust will continue to work with local authorities and the local communities to assess the demand for School places and the provision for children and young people with autism.
 Where appropriate, the Trust will develop proposals for new free schools that meet the growing demand for school places and achieve the best outcomes for pupils.